OMerkel/caesar_cipher/README.md

 the assumption that the letter 'e' has characteristic high frequency in languages like English or German.
-Obviously such an statistical attack works better on huger amount of ciphered texts since the measured frequency spectrum gets closer to the empirical spectrum for natural language.
+Obviously such an statistical attack works better on huger amount of ciphered texts since the measured frequency spectrum gets closer towards the empirical spectrum for natural language.

 ### Contributors / Authors